How is the project being funded?

 South Essex Parking Partnership is responsible for parking enforcement and the administration of parking restrictions in Brentwood.

-Traffic Regulation Orders (TROs) would be required to implement the proposed parking restrictions and there would be an additional opportunity to comment as part of that process.
+Traffic Regulation Orders (TROs) will be required to implement the proposed parking restrictions and there will be an additional opportunity to comment as part of that process.

 Why are you proposing to reduce the width of the carriageway along the A1023?

-Sections of overgrown scrub vegetation along the scheme would also be cut back to the highway boundary in order to enable the construction of the shared-use path.
-The crowns of several trees would also be lifted/reduced in order to provide appropriate clearance for cyclists and pedestrians.
+Sections of overgrown scrub vegetation along the scheme will also be cut back to the highway boundary in order to enable the construction of the shared-use path.
+The crowns of several trees will also be lifted/reduced in order to provide appropriate clearance for cyclists and pedestrians.

-All arboricultural works would be carried out in accordance with best practice to protect the health of trees within and adjacent to the scheme area.
+All arboricultural works will be carried out in accordance with best practice to protect the health of trees within and adjacent to the scheme area.

-What impact would the scheme have on bus stops along the route?
+What impact will the scheme have on bus stops along the route?

-We are proposing to remove the westbound bus layby near the junction with Mascalls Lane and instead provide an in-carriageway bus stop approximately 20m west of the current stop.
+We are currently proposing to remove the westbound bus layby near the junction with Mascalls Lane and instead provide an in-carriageway bus stop approximately 30m west of the current stop.
+However, this element of our design is currently being considered following feedback during the public consultation.
 An in-carriageway bus stop was specifically requested by Transport for London, which oversees bus services using this stop, and would help support the operation of its bus services.
 It would also provide additional space for the shared-use path in this area and bus passengers waiting at the stop.
-We have engaged with the Essex County Council passenger transport team and Transport for London to agree what we consider to be the best solution in this area and will continue to do so as the scheme is developed further to ensure it best meets the needs of all transport users.
+We have engaged with the Essex County Council passenger transport team and Transport for London to consider options and will continue to do so to ensure the scheme best meets the needs of all transport users.
 We are not proposing changes to any other bus stops along the route.

 Why are you proposing to reduce the speed limit along the A1023?

-Why does the proposed route end at Kavanaghs Road?
+Why does the proposed route now end at Westwood Avenue?

 When will the scheme be constructed and how will you manage disruption?

-Based on the current indicative programme, construction of the scheme is currently expected to start in autumn 2025 and take approximately 12 months to complete.
+We are currently in the process of agreeing the funding needed to progress the scheme with National Highways.
+Based on the current indicative programme, construction of the scheme is currently expected to start in spring 2027 and take approximately 12 months to complete.

 Construction will be carefully managed to minimise the impact and disruption for local residents and businesses.
 More details will be established once a contractor is appointed to construct the scheme.